Scott2bReal/anchor-public/README.md

 [First Ascent Climbing & Fitness](https://faclimbing.com)

-The actual application is currently under active development, so this demo version is just a snapshot of its current state as of January 12, 2023.
+The actual application is currently under active development, so this demo version is just a snapshot of its current state as of April 6th, 2023.

 ## Demo Version